Bed Bugs in the Workplace

 - Provide coveralls, shoe covers, or gloves to workers if appropriate.
 Provide sealable plastic containers to protect workers' equipment or belongings.

 Bed bug infestations are commonly treated by chemical spraying.
 An integrated pest management system which combines a variety of techniques and products is usually the best option.
 Information on the safety data sheet should be read and used as directed.
 To reduce exposure to the chemicals being used for treatment/spraying, it should not occur while employees are in the area.
 Always follow safe work procedures when working with or near pesticides.
-See the series of documents about pesticides for more information.
+See OSH Answer documents about pesticides for more information.